Anthem PPO HDHP FAQ and Resources

 5. What is the coinsurance after I meet my deductible?

 Once you have met your deductible, you enter the coinsurance phase.
 Coinsurance is the percent of a covered healthcare service you pay after you have paid your deductible.
-Under this plan there is a 20% coinsurance on most in-network services including medical, prescription, and behavioral health.
+Under this plan there is a 20% coinsurance on most in-network services including medical, prescription, and behavioral health, which means that the plan will pay 80% of the allowable amount for an in-network procedure, service or prescription while you must pay 20%.
 The out-of-network coinsurance is generally 40%.
 You will remain in the coinsurance phase until you hit your out-of-pocket maximum for the year.

 6. How does the out-of-pocket maximum work?